-Physicians at St. Mary Medical Center in Hobart recently performed the first incisionless surgeries in Northern Indiana using a new procedure for treatment of gastroesophageal reflux disease (GERD).
-The new Transoral Incisionless Fundoplication procedure, or TIF®, using the innovative EsophyX® device, allows for incisionless reconstruction and repair of the gastroesophageal junction - an anatomical solution that helps those who no longer benefit from reflux medications.
+Gastroenterologists at St. Mary Medical Center in Hobart provide effective treatment of gastroesophageal reflux disease (GERD) by performing incisionless surgeries using a new procedure called TIF®.
+TIF, which stands for Transoral Incisionless Fundoplication, uses the innovative EsophyX® device, which allows for incisionless reconstruction and repair of the gastroesophageal junction - an anatomical solution that helps those who no longer benefit from reflux medications.

-Gastroenterologists Peter Mavrelis, MD, Ahmad Shughoury, MD, and general surgeon, Dennis Streeter, DO, are the first specialists in Northern Indiana trained to perform the new procedure.
-“The TIF procedure using the EsophyX device can significantly improve the quality of life for our patients,” said Dr. Mavrelis.
-“GERD is an anatomical problem which needs an anatomical solution.
+Gastroenterologists Peter Mavrelis, MD and Ahmad Shughoury, MD, were the first specialists in Northern Indiana trained to perform the procedure.
+"The TIF procedure using the EsophyX device can significantly improve the quality of life for our patients," said Dr. Mavrelis.
+"GERD is an anatomical problem which needs an anatomical solution.
 Reflux medications like PPI (proton pump inhibitors) can help relieve patients' heartburn symptoms, but don't solve the underlying anatomical problems to prevent further disease progression.
-Even on PPIs, many patients are still unable to eat the foods they want or have to sleep sitting up to reduce nighttime reflux.”
+Even on PPIs, many patients are still unable to eat the foods they want or have to sleep sitting up to reduce nighttime reflux."

 "EsophyX TIF can significantly improve the quality of life for our patients," said Dr. Shughoury.
 "Many reflux patients are unable to drink carbonated or caffeinated beverages or eat rich foods or fruit without triggering reflux.
 After the EsophyX procedure, clinical trials show that most patients can eat and drink foods they avoided for many years.
 Reflux no longer impacts their life like it previously did."